ahmedshuhel/ahmedshuhel.github.io/_drafts/aurelia-says-hello-to-meteor.md

 ## Creating the bridge

 ## How meteor treats assests like js and html
+Meteor treats `html` and `js` like it has the only right to have them, no one else can even play with them.
+But it of course let of it through plugins.
 ## Bundling is the name of the game

 ## Blaze and Aurelia template